uli-heller/vmdb2/README.md

 To write a plugin, see the existing ones for examples, and put it in `vmdb/plugins/foo_plugin.py` for some value of `foo`.

+You should document the plugin in a Markdown file next to it:
+`vmdb/plugins/foo.mdwn` for plugin mentioned above.
+See existing documentation files for a model.
+You should mention all keys each step can use, and give an example.
+It would be great to explain when the plugin would be useful.
+Try to keep source lines to less than 80 characters.

 Plugins are meant to be very easy to write.
 If not, there's probably something wrong with `vmdb2`.
 Please raise the issue.